microsoft/WhatTheHack/051-AzurePurview/Coach/Solution2.md

 https://azuresynapsestorage.blob.core.windows.net/sampledata/NYCTaxiSmall/NYCTripSmall.parquet

-Azure SQL DB now allows us to turn on lineage collection which although will be discussed in another challenge.
+Azure SQL DB allows us to turn on lineage collection which although will be discussed in another challenge.
 Discuss the output of the scans.
 Similar to the previous challenge, it is useful to discuss various tabs of a given asset (table)